Negative Adverbs

 What are Negative Adverbs?

-Many scholars say that the words “no” and “not” should not be classed as adverbs, but most grammarians on the other hand would argue that they should be.
-Let’s find out why.
+Many scholars argue that “no” and “not” should not be classed as adverbs, but most grammarians maintain that they should be considered adverbs because they modify verbs negatively.

 "We should tolerate bullying."

-This sentence tells us that they can and should tolerate bullying by doing so.
+This sentence indicates that bullying can and should be tolerated.

-If this is to be opposed, no or not will be used to modify the main verb negatively.
+To oppose this, no or not is used to modify the main verb negatively.
 The main verb here is “tolerate”.

 "We should not tolerate bullying."

-no longer, barely ever, hardly ever, and never for completely no.
+no longer, barely ever, hardly ever, never (expressing complete negation)

 "I can hardly read the words."